klaviyo/klaviyo-android-sdk/README.md

 ### Rich push notification

-In order for rich push notifications to work on your app, your app needs to be on or above Klaviyo SDK version 1.2.0.
+In order for rich push notifications to work on your app, your app needs to be on or above version 1.2.0 of the Klaviyo SDK

 ## Code Documentation